Angélica María: Singing career

 After a few musicals, she asked for her mother's assistance (who was also her manager) and together with Armando Manzanero, then a new songwriter, she sang 1962's Eddy Eddy which would eventually become one of her greatest musical successes.
 Manzanero took Angélica to see a producer, and in the same year she released her first album on the Musart record label.
 The album was a success, so she began touring and making movies with teen idols such as César Costa and actor/singer Enrique Guzmán whom she would date later.
 After joining RCA, she would later become one of the biggest stars in Latin America.
+With Chucho Ferrer in the roles of musical director and arranger, Angélica María covered the Barbara Ruskin song, "Gentlemen Please" which was released on RCA as "Los años locos".

 In 1973 she met the aspiring singer Juan Gabriel who would become one of the biggest selling artists in the world.
 Together, they would record ballads performed by mariachi bands.
 The single Tú sigues siendo el mismo ("You are still the same one") sold one million copies in the United States alone, and has since then been performed by dozens of other singers.
 She recorded three more albums in 1974.
 In 1980, she recorded for the first time in a U. K. studio, making an album of ballads and a single record with two pop songs in English, seeking some kind of crossover.
 During these years, she signed with Marsal Productions, then Caytronics, Melody, RCA again, and finally CBS, which was her last contract with a foreign record company.
 Since then, she established her own recording company with which she has produced 7 albums.

 Her singing career spans through 2013, being her most recent album "With Your Love", produced by R. Levaron, and launched by Universal Music.